 Working here generally means fewer emergencies and more regular hours.
 Nurses’ duties in a physicians’ office include patient prep, records administration and giving injections.

 Public hospitals are now less common in the U.S., so you’ll find fewer openings here.
 But for those that do, working in a public hospital includes assisting in the maternity ward and emergency room, as well as maintaining patient records and medication administration.

 Home health care services

-You’ll work to make sure patients receive the medication and care they need.
+You’ll work to make sure patients receive the medication and any acute care they need.
 Patients might be children with medical needs that their parents can’t meet or adults who are unable to care for themselves.

 Nursing care facilities

 Nurse duties may include providing elderly patient care, including bathing and assisting in daily activities.
 Other nursing care facilities provide rehabilitation care for patients who were recently released from hospitals.

 More prepared for a hospital setting

 This is due to the time and commitment spent during their training, and BSN programs’ intense emphasis on nursing research, ethics, and informatics (unlike the majority of ADN programs).
 Four of the highest paying nursing careers – nurse practitioner, nurse midwife, nurse anesthetist and clinical nurse specialist – require you to have a BSN.